 Imagine a treatment that could manage the behavior of a child with attention deficit disorder (ADD), make you a better parent, and enlist teachers to help him do well in school--all without the side effects of ADHD medications.

 There is such a treatment.
-It’s called behavior therapy--a series of techniques to improve parenting skills and a child’s behavior.
+It’s called /adhd/article/860.html"--a series of techniques to improve parenting skills and a child’s behavior.

 “When I first diagnose a child with ADHD, I tell the parents they need to learn behavior techniques, whether I’m prescribing medication or not,” says Patricia Quinn, M.D., co-author of Understanding Women with AD/HD and When Moms and Kids Have ADD, and who has treated ADD patients in Washington, D.C., for more than 25 years.

 “A pill decreases common ADHD symptoms like impulsivity and distractibility, but it doesn’t change behavior.
 A child on medication might be disinclined to punch someone, because he’s less impulsive, but he doesn’t know what to do instead.
 Behavior therapy fills in the blanks, by giving a child positive alternative behaviors to use.”

 Quinn is not alone in prescribing behavior therapy for patients.
 According to the American Psychological Association, it should be the first line of treatment for children with ADHD who are under five years of age.

 William Pelham, Ph.D., director of the Center for Children and Families at the State University of New York, goes further, suggesting that children of any age try it before medication.

 “There’s clear evidence that a behavioral approach will work for the majority of children with ADHD,” says Pelham.
 “The benefit of using behavior therapy first is that, if a child also needs medication, he can often get by with a smaller dose.”